pajenterprise/microsoft-qa-docs/microsoft-qa-docs/platform-improvements.md

 * When looking for an non-existing tag, AnswerHub returned random results
 * When following a question/idea/article, I need to refresh the page to see the Following # increase and my name as a follower
 * MD Preview shows HTML format, even though no HTML tags are white listed
-* Sitemap for tags and articles misses a backslah due to site URL context
+* Sitemap for tags and articles misses a backslash due to site URL context
 * Azure Search errors for content with more than 100 characters
 * Azure Search errors with 'skip' parameter and auto complete
 * When clicking on Bookmark question, the "More" contextual menu appears